 Continued operation with incorrectly adjusted tappets will result in damage to valves, valve seats, valve guides & overhead gear.
 Head torque and valve adjustment at 5/10 hrs from initial start up.
+Continual operation with leaky valves will result in engine damage.

-Prior to takeoff - follow the Starting & Warm Up procedure, observe the engine behaviour & throttle response.
+- Prior to takeoff follow the Starting & Warm Up procedure, observe the engine behaviour & throttle response. - Check temperatures & pressures.
+Conduct a short ground test at full power (a few seconds Max.) (consult aircraft Flight Manual).

-Check temperatures & pressures.
-Conduct a short ground test at full power (a few seconds) (consult aircraft Flight Manual).
-NOTE: Any prolonged running at full power can cause engine damage while on the ground.
-Continual operation with leaky valves or partially sealing exhaust gaskets will result in engine damage.
+NOTE: Any prolonged running at full power on the ground can cause serious damage to the engine.
+Operation of the engine with partially sealing exhaust gaskets will cause engine damage.